Acinic cell carcinoma of the lacrimal gland

 0 images remaining

-Large extraconal low density mass in the lateral aspect of the right orbit.
-It distorts and displaces the globe anteriorly.
-There is peripheral enhancement.
+A large extraconal low-density mass in the lateral aspect of the right orbit distorts and displaces the globe anteriorly.
+There is peripheral enhancement and no adjacent bony destruction.

-Its location and implied firm consistency suggest the most likely diagnosis is that of a tumour of the lacrimal gland (rather than lymphoma or pseudotumour, which tend to be softer and not distort the globe).
+The location of the mass and implied firm consistency (it distorts the globe)suggest the most likely diagnosis is that of a tumour of the lacrimal gland (rather than lymphoma or pseudotumour which tend to be softer and not distort the globe).

 The right lacrimal gland tumour demonstrates a neoplasm, which contains numerous papillae of neoplastic cells, and cystic spaces, which frequently contain degenerated blood and exfoliated cells.
 The cells are arranged in a variety of patterns, including solid, papillary and microfollicular.
 The cells have abundant eosinophilic cytoplasm, which is focally finely granular.
 Numerous cells containing small to large vacuoles are present.